Naoki-Noto/P2-20231212/README.md

 Python (3.10.13) was used as a language for Featuretools, and used packages were featuretools (1.27.0), numpy (1.24.4), and pandas (2.1.1).

 For performing XGBoost (xgboost.yml):
-Python (3.10.13) was used as a language for Featuretools, and used packages were pandas (2.2.2), scikit-learn (1.0.2), and xgboost (2.1.2).
+Python (3.10.13) was used as a language for performing XGBoost, and used packages were pandas (2.2.2), scikit-learn (1.0.2), and xgboost (2.1.2).

 # Table of Contents